top of page

 Physical exhaustion will not change the dog’s ability to control his emotion or teach him how to make better decisions when he is not exhausted.

-I have seen a lot of dogs who have been exercised a lot daily yet were still constantly struggled with anxiety, confusion, fearfulness, and many other issues that made them very unbalanced and unstable.
-They were certainly not happy dogs, although they were often very tired from the amount of exercises their owners gave them.
+I have seen a lot of dogs who have been exercised a lot daily yet are still constantly struggling with anxiety, confusion, fearfulness, and many other issues that made them very stressed and unbalanced.

-On the other hand, l have also seen how these dogs became a lot more stable and balanced when they were able to receive something they had been craving for their entire life that they never had — leadership — which made them much happier with or without a lot of physical exercises.
+On the other hand, l have also seen how these dogs who became a lot more stable and balanced when they were able to receive something they had been craving for their entire life that they never had — leadership — which made them much happier even without a lot of heavy daily physical exercises.

 It is important for owners to understand this concept.